Utk0813/utk/README.md

 Verison 1.0 with NEM Blockchain
 Note:
 unpack "node_modules" and "design" at ../UniversalAssets/ <br>
-version 1 may no longer work correct as of today
+Version 1.0 may no longer work correct as of today

 # FYP SolarShare 2.0
 Version 2.0 with SYMBOL Blockchain (by NEM).